--BASIC UTILITY SYSTEMS
+BASIC UTILITY SYSTEMS

 This section will describe the four basic utility systems found in your RV.
-They are: Electrical, Fresh

-Water, Drainage/Sewer and LP Gas.
+They are: Electrical, Fresh Water, Drainage/Sewer and LP Gas.
 The following will familiarize you with their function, operation and simple maintenance.
-If a problem should develop with any of the four systems, notify your dealer or any authorized RV dealer for service.
+If a problem should develop with any of the systems, contact your authorized Coachmen dealer for service.

-MONITOR PANEL
+RANGE HOOD WITH MONITOR PANEL

-Some units are equipped with a monitor panel that allows you to check the condition of your RV battery and the volume of fresh, waste and gray water in your unit's holding tanks.
-The monitor panel also may include a clock, water pump switch and a generator switch.
+The light and fan of your power range hood are controlled by switches on the front.
+Use the fan to draw smoke and cooking fumes out of the unit.
+The monitor panel is also on the front of the range hood.
+This allows you to check the condition of your RV battery and the volume of fresh, waste and gray water in your unit's holding tanks.
+Some monitor panels also include a clock, water pump switch, and a generator switch.
+The "C" on your battery monitor stands for charge and is not a battery level.
 The monitor panel illustrated is typical; the one in your unit may look and function differently.
-Your dealer will be happy to explain the operation of your monitor panel.
+Your Coachmen dealer will be happy to explain the operation of your range hood and monitor panel.